rhezab/smile/docs/timeline.md

 In this case, the timeline stepper will look at the entry in <SmileText />'s global store called `conditions`, and will find the value assigned to the property called `taskOrder` (where the value is either `task1_first` or `task2_first`).
 Then, rather than shuffling task 1 and task 2 at random, it will show them in the order specified by the participant's assigned value.

-This technique can also be used to show only a subset of the possible tasks.
+This technique can also be used to show only a subset of the possible tasks to each participant.
 For example, you might specify:

 ```js
 timeline.pushRandomizedTimeline({